-Students are awarded green 'Trackit points' for positive behaviour and engagement.
+Students are awarded green 'points' for positive behaviour and engagement.
 If students have met all expectations they will receive 6 points.
 Students have the ability to earn a Purple star award which is worth 5 points.
 Points are collated weekly and discussed on a regular basis during the week with form tutors.

-When a student demonstrates negative behaviours they will be given a verbal warning, if they continue with negative behaviours a yellow trackit point will be given.
+When a student demonstrates negative behaviours they will be given a verbal warning, if they continue with negative behaviours an amber point will be given.
+If this behaviour persists a yellow point will be given.
 This is monitored by the Student Support Team for patterns and they will introduce support/ strategies if appropriate.

-A red Trackit point is assigned for persistent negative behaviour.
-This may also be assigned if the behaviour is deemed to be particularly serious: e.g. aggression.
-If a behaviour is deemed to be sufficiently serious a child may be assigned a red Trackit without having previously been given any amber or yellow warnings.
-If a red is assigned the member of staff will complete a behaviour monitoring form if required.
+A red point is assigned for persistent negative behaviour.
+This may also be assigned if the behaviour is deemed to be particularly serious: e.g. aggressive dangerous behaviour.
+If a behaviour is deemed to be sufficiently serious a child may be assigned a red point without having previously been given any amber or yellow warnings.
+When a red point is assigned the member of staff will complete a behaviour incident form which will be reviewed by the Head of Student Support, SLT and uploaded to CPOMs.